 The IFRS 16 in a nutshell!

-In January 2019, the new lease standard of the International Financial Reporting Standard (IFRS) 16 came into force.
-This standard requires listed companies to include all long-term rental commitments as debt on the balance sheet.
+The end of 2018 is near, so it’s time to start thinking about certain matters.
+Among other things, the IFRS 16… In January 2019, the new lease standard of the International Financial Reporting Standards (IFRS) 16 will come into force.
+This includes that listed companies must include all long-term lease commitments as debt on the balance sheet.
 This also applies to the lease of office space.
-Nevertheless, there is still a lot unclear about this subject, so I thought, let's put it on paper!
+A good preparation and possibly steps can make a big difference!
+Do you already know what is going to change, and how, for example, you can prevent your solvency ratio from deteriorating?
 I present you: the IFRS 16 in a nutshell!

-Before January 2019, a distinction was made between a finance lease and an operating lease, whereby only the finance leases were placed on the balance sheet.
-According to the International Accounting Standards Board, however, this made it difficult to get a good overview of the leased assets and liabilities of a company, while the purpose of a balance sheet is precisely to provide a true and accurate picture of the financial health of a company.
-This has been resolved with the new lease standard, which recognizes almost all lease contracts on the balance sheet as assets and liabilities.
+At the moment a distinction is made between a financial lease and an operational lease, whereby only the financial leases are placed on the balance sheet.
+However, according to the International Accounting Standards Board, this makes it difficult to get a good overview of the leased assets and liabilities of a company, while the purpose of a balance sheet is precisely to provide a true and accurate picture of the financial health of a company.
+This will be resolved with the new lease standard, whereby almost all lease contracts are recognized as assets and liabilities on the balance sheet.

 The new standard applies to all companies that apply IFRS for international reporting purposes.
 In most cases, these are listed companies and their subsidiaries (even if they are not listed themselves).
-Not all smaller, non-listed companies don’t have to deal with these regulations, because they can voluntarily choose to work with the new accounting standards.
+It is therefore not the case that smaller non-listed companies do not have to deal with these regulations, because they can voluntarily choose to work with the new accounting standards.
 After all, IFRS 16 ensures transparency and a good overview.

-Where every accountant and controller immediately made a distinction between the financial leases and operational leases, this distinction does not apply any longer since the entry of IFRS 16.
+Where every accountant and controller immediately made a distinction between the financial leases and operational leases, this distinction will no longer apply with the entry of IFRS 16.
 As from January 2019, all assets and liabilities of all identified lease agreements must be included in the balance sheet.
 Exemptions apply to leases with a lease term of 12 months or less.
 If it can be assumed that after the rental period the contract will be extended (or not dissolved), the rental period that is actually expected must be taken into account, and it may therefore be that the lease still has to be recognized on the balance sheet.